 Interview with Elisa Lopez, UA Team Leader

-Meet Elisa, UA Team Leader at Addict Mobile.
-Since 2020, she’s been supporting her clients with both App and Web strategies, always with a performance-first mindset and an ability to adapt to the unique challenges of each channel.
+Since 2020, Elisa has been supporting her clients with App and Web strategies, adopting a performance-driven approach tailored to the specific challenges of each channel.

 What are your main responsibilities at Addict Mobile?